DinoChiesa/ApigeeEdge-Java-Validate-JSON-Schema/Readme.md

     <Property name='schema'>schema1.json</Property>
   </Properties>
   <ClassName>com.dinochiesa.edgecallouts.jsonschema.ValidatorCallout</ClassName>
-  <ResourceURL>java://JsonSchemaValidatorCallout.jar</ResourceURL>
+  <ResourceURL>java://edge-custom-json-schema-validator.jar</ResourceURL>
 </JavaCallout>
 ```

 This requires that you bundle the schema file into the JAR; in other words, you must recompile the JAR.

-The named schema must exist in the JsonSchemaValidatorCallout.jar.
+The named schema must exist in the edge-custom-json-schema-validator.jar.
-it should be in the resources directory.
+It should be in the resources directory.
 The content of the jar
 should look like this:

         meta-inf/